 Single-leg exercises such as the Walking Lunge or Regular Lunges and Split Squats provide dynamic stability benefits in the hips.

 But they also challenge the frontal plane of the body in ways that traditional bilateral training such as weighted squats cannot do, allowing for additional muscle gains.

 You might be familiar with the traditional Bulgarian Split Squat.
 But our version is a Split Squat variation called the Bulgarian Split Squat in High-Low Fashion.

-HOW TO DO IT: Start with your left foot on the floor, bending your knee of the left leg.
+HOW TO DO IT: Start with your left foot on the floor, bending your knee of the left leg at a 90-degree angle.
 Rest your right leg on a bench behind you with dumbbells in each hand.
 With the upper body staying straight up, lower down until the dumbbells touch the floor and then come back up.
 Then on the next rep, you’ll go down into a Sprinter Lunge position, which means you’ll lean forward.
 This places an enormous stretch and demand on the glutes.
 Alternate reps between the straight down position and the Sprinter Lunge position.

 WHAT MAKES IT EFFECTIVE: This single-leg exercise can help you work through muscle imbalances since you are working just one side at a time.

 Explosivity is one type of leg exercise that rarely gets included.
 Guys, listen up: explosivity should be a part of all your leg workouts.

 For the best leg workout, I want to include the Bodyweight Plyo Bulgarian Split Squat.
 Not only will this exercise help you develop your explosive movement patterns, but you’ll also build strong glutes and legs.